Priming Cross-Session Motor Imagery Classification with A Universal Deep Domain Adaptation Framework: Related Works

 \section{Related Works}

-Classical MI-EEG classification process is generally composed of manual feature extraction and classification.
-Common spatial pattern (CSP) and its variants, such as filter bank CSP (FBCSP)\cite{Zhang2008}, Composite CSP (CCSP) \cite{Kang2009} and Stationary Subspace CSP (SSCSP)\cite{Samek2013} have been widely used on MI-EEG manual feature extraction in the literature.
-The basic CSP is a spatial filter fabrication algorithm for two-class classification tasks, which maximizes the inter-class variance, by constructing a common spatial filter.
-FBCSP extended the single frequency band limitation of CSP, while CCSP, SSCSP utilized information from other participants to construct a more general feature space (CCSP, SSCSP).
-LDA and SVM are the most common classifiers used in conjunction with spatial filtered features to form a complete MI-BCI system in the literature.
+Classical MI EEG classification process is generally composed of manual feature extraction and classification (\cite{baig2020filtering}).
+Common spatial pattern (CSP) and its variants, such as filter bank CSP (FBCSP) (\cite{ang2008filter}), Composite CSP (CCSP) (\cite{Kang2009}) and Stationary Subspace CSP (SSCSP) (\cite{Samek2013}) have played a vital role in feature extraction of motor imagery signals.
+The foundational CSP algorithm is a spatial filter construction method tailored for two-class classification tasks, aiming to maximize inter-class variance through the development of a common spatial filter.
+FBCSP overcomes the single-frequency band limitation inherent in CSP, while CCSP and SSCSP integrate transfer learning techniques with CSP to enhance its feature extraction capabilities for MI signals.
+In the literature, linear discriminant analysis (LDA) and support vector machines (SVM) are the most prevalent classifiers employed in tandem with spatially filtered features to form a comprehensive MI-BCI decoding system.

-As the development of ANNs in computer vision and natural language process research field, attempts of using ANN in BCI is attracting more and more attention.
-Due to the end-to-end learning nature of ANN which enabled more complex feature excavation in EEG analysis, application of ANN in EEG research has become more and more popular.
-Specifically, ANN related MI-BCI research can be summarized in the following three directions.
+Since ConvNet (\cite{schirrmeister2017deep}) proved that the end-to-end neural network can achieve the similar results as FBCSP in decoding MI, some researchers have focused MI decoding on the neural network (\cite{lawhern2018eegnet}, \cite{zhao2020deep}, \cite{craik2019deep}).
+Although researches of computer vision and natural language processing provide a solid foundation for MI decoding, the intrinsic properties of EEG are fundamentally different from those of images and texts.
+Research on ANN-based decoding methods for MI-EEG can be broadly classified into two distinct directions.

-\emph{1) CNNs}
+\paragraph{1) CNNs}\mbox{}

-\paragraph{Finetuning CNN hyperparameters}{}\mbox{}\\ Evidence from the field of computer vision suggest that the convolution kernel size and the number of convolution layers can be important factors for model performance.
-The EEGNet\cite{Lawhern2018} and ConvNet\cite{Schirrmeister2017} adopted specific time and frequency convolutional layers to achieve good model performance for MI-BCI applications.
+\emph{Finetuning CNN hyperparameters}: Research in the field of computer vision has demonstrated that convolution kernel size and the number of convolution layers play crucial roles in determining model performance.
+In the context of MI-BCI applications, EEGNet (\cite{lawhern2018eegnet}) and ConvNet (\cite{schirrmeister2017deep}) have been specifically designed with time-spatial convolutional layers and fine-tuned network hyperparameters to achieve optimal performance.
+The architectures of both ConvNet and EEGNet are relatively simple, eliminating the need for morphological conversion or data augmentation of EEG signals.
+This streamlined design contributes to the effectiveness and efficiency of these networks in decoding EEG signals for various applications.